shahanakattil/Sustainability-workshop/Instructions/Lab4:Insights-and-reporting.md

  - Water production intensity (total water quantity/total weight of products produced)
  - To open the Water insights dashboard in Sustainability Manager, select Analytics on the left navigation, and then select Water insights.

-1. Select the Water insights tab.
+1. Select the Water insights tab from the left navigation pane.

 1. Filter the dashboard by water transaction type, water stressed area, reporting period, or organizational hierarchy.

 1. View summary statistics in the left tile.
 These statistics include total water withdrawn, total water discharged, total water consumed, and total water recycled for the selected reporting year.
 Water withdrawn and water discharged include water source types such as:

-      Surface water
+      - Surface water
-      Sea water
+      - Sea water
-      Ground water
+      - Ground water
-      Third party water
+      - Third party water
-      Produced water
+      - Produced water
-      View the trends
+      - View the trends

-      The top tile has six tabs each for water withdrawn and water discharged:
+   + The top tile has six tabs each for water withdrawn and water discharged:

-      Water withdrawn/discharged
+      - Water withdrawn/discharged
-      By month (comparison)
+      - By month (comparison)
-      By source
+      - By source
-      By facility
+      - By facility
-      By country/region
+      - By country/region
-      By organizational unit
+      - By organizational unit

-      It has five tabs each for water consumed and water recycled:
+    + It has five tabs each for water consumed and water recycled:

       Water consumed/recycled
       By month (comparison)